-The Terms of Reference for the Committee can be viewed below or downloaded in either Word or pdf formats:
+The Terms of Reference for the Committee can be viewed below.

-1. The Child and Youth Mortality Review Committee (the Committee) is a Mortality Review Committee, appointed under section 59E of the New Zealand Public Health and Disability Act 2000 (the Act) by the Health Quality and Safety Commission (HQSC).
+1. The Child and Youth Mortality Review Committee (the Committee) is a Mortality Review Committee, appointed under section 59E of the New Zealand Public Health and Disability Act 2000 (the Act) by the Health Quality & Safety Commission (the Commission).

 3. The functions of Mortality Review Committees are set out in section 59E (1) (a) and (b) of the Act.

 4. The Committee is required to work within their agreed work plans and budgets to: